 Differentiating Between ADHD and Sleep Apnoea

-If memory, focus, and alertness improve significantly after treating sleep apnoea, it suggests that the condition was contributing to ADHD-like symptoms.
+- Cognitive Impairments: Improved memory and focus after treating sleep apnoea indicate it was contributing to ADHD-like symptoms.

-Proper diagnosis ensures that individuals receive the right treatment for both conditions, leading to improved well-being and functionality.
+Proper diagnosis ensures individuals receive the right treatment for both conditions, improving well-being and functionality.

 Treatment Options for ADHD Sleep Apnoea